-Our first meeting will be Tuesday morning, 5 September 2017 at 9:00am EDT (which translates to 6:00am PDT for those of us on the west coast).
+Our first meeting will be on Friday morning, 9 September 2022 at 11:00am ET (or 8:00 am PDT).
 Before that meeting, you should verify that you can access the Moodle and that Natural Science Year 1 is listed on your Moodle home page.
 You should also become familiar with this website.
 If you have problems with Moodle access or chat, contact Tech Support (firstname.lastname@example.org).

 - Links on the left side of general pages (like this one), and in the header of lecture pages, provide access to general information about the course.

 - Overview.
 This is a brief outline of the material covered in the course, the course approach and level, and the prerequisites.
 You can use this description in any transcripts or reports you make to officials or on college applications to describe this course.

 - Procedures.
 This page carefully explains what I expect of students, how chats, homework, and examinations work, and some suggestions to help students study for this course.
 One of the links from this page explains some conventions we have found practical for chat classroom behavior--please read them!